-Mesh Blocks are the smallest geographic region in the Australian Statistical Geography Standard (ASGS), and the smallest geographical unit for which Census data are available.
-In 2011, there were approximately 347,000 Mesh Blocks covering the whole of Australia without gaps or overlaps.
-They broadly identify land use such as residential, commercial, agricultural and parks etc. Mesh Blocks are identified with a unique 11 digit code.
+Mesh Blocks are the smallest geographical area defined by the Australian Bureau of Statistics (ABS) and form the building blocks for the larger regions of the Australian Statistical Geography Standard (ASGS).
+All other statistical areas or regions are built up from, or approximated by, whole Mesh Blocks.
+The Mesh Block is the smallest geographical unit for which Census data are available and are identified with a unique 11 digit code.
+In 2016, there were approximately 358,000 Mesh Blocks covering the whole of Australia without gaps or overlaps.
+They broadly identify land use such as residential, commercial, primary production and parks, etc.

 Mesh Block boundaries are available to download from Australian Statistical Geography Standard (ASGS) Volume 1 - Main Structure and Greater Capital City Statistical Areas (cat no. 1270.0.55.001)

-Most residential Mesh Blocks contain approximately 30 to 60 dwellings.
-Mesh Blocks have been designed to be small enough to aggregate accurately to a wide range of spatial units and thus enable a ready comparison of statistics between geographical areas.
-These are large enough to protect against accidental disclosure.
+The minimum dwelling count of Mesh Blocks has been designed to be small enough to aggregate accurately to a wide range of spatial units and to enable a ready comparison of statistics between geographical regions, while also being large enough to protect against accidental disclosure of confidential information.
+The majority of populated Mesh Blocks contain between 30 to 60 dwellings.